MaMMoS-project/MagneticMaterialsOntology/doc/README.md

 ### Create a plot of a concept

-To create on or more plots you can use mammosdoc.
-Add multiple BRANCHFIG preprocessing directives to the markdown template file
+Here is an example for plotting branches.
+To create on or more plots you can use `mammosdoc`.

-### plots.md

-Markdown template file with examples for plots of ontology branches.

-### Create plots
+* Add multiple BRANCHFIG preprocessing directives to themarkdown template file `plots.md`
 * Change to the directiory `MagneticMaterialsOntology/doc`
 * Run mammosdoc: